 To make this happen, WebAuthn uses a public key from the web application and a private key from the user (biometric or possession-based authenticators in mobile phones, tablets, laptops, etc.).
 This process also allows users to log into different cloud applications and services with the same identity, eliminating the need to create unique credentials for each one.

-Ian opens a browser and begins to log into his university’s website via a WebAuthn-capable browser.
+Ian opens a browser and begins to sign on to his university’s website using a WebAuthn-capable browser.

-Once Ian’s identity is verified, the browser sets up a secure identity key that allows Ian to be automatically logged onto the university website.
+Once Ian’s identity is verified, the browser sets up a secure identity key that allows Ian to be automatically signed on to the university website.